Women's Champions League highlights: Lyon strike late as Barcelona, Arsenal stroll

 Article body

-Lyon and Barcelona both saw off German opposition on Wednesday to maintain their perfect records in their UEFA Women's Champions League groups while Arsenal also strengthened their position and Häcken edged to a crucial win.
+Lyon and Barcelona both saw off German opposition on Wednesday to maintain their perfect records in the UEFA Women's Champions League group stage while Arsenal also strengthened their position and Häcken grabbed a crucial win.

 UEFA.com rounds up all the action.All Wednesday's results